 Peter told me that during his time as a forum moderator on Silk Road "there were often panicked posts from people who had been contacted or raided by the police following a shipment going missing."
 Most of the time, though, he assumed prosecutions rarely resulted from interceptions of small quantities.

 "Sometimes people would get called in for a 'chat' with the police; however, the impression I was given from what I read on the forums was that in most situations the police were not that interested in pursuing matters that rigorously," he said.
 "The few Australian cases where people have been successfully prosecuted for ordering drugs from dark net markets, they've mostly been busted due to their activities in the real world and not their online activities."

 In a handful of odd cases where people were caught, Peter said they'd just ignore letters from the court and keep on ordering stuff to their home address, pretending as though nothing was wrong.

-Criminologist Dr James Martin is the author of Drugs on the Dark Net: How Cryptomarkets are Transforming the Global Trade in Illicit Drugs.
-He takes a similar view that law enforcement resources are largely too stretched to pursue small drug seizures delivered by post.
-"For a drug officer to prove to their superior that they should spend thousands of dollars for what, in the end, will be a low level drug possession charge," Dr Martin said, "that's a difficult case to make."
+Criminologist Dr. James Martin is the author of Drugs on the Dark Net: How Cryptomarkets are Transforming the Global Trade in Illicit Drugs.
+He takes a similar view that law enforcement resources are largely too stretched to pursue small drug seizures delivered by mail.
+"For a drug officer to prove to their superior that they should spend thousands of dollars for what, in the end, will be a low level drug possession charge," Dr. Martin said, "that's a difficult case to make."

 An Australia Post spokesperson confirmed to VICE that the "screening of postal articles for contraband" only happens at the border and is the "responsibility of the Department of Immigration and Border Protection, and the Department of Agriculture and Water Resources."